metno/titanlib/README.md

 ![C/C++ CI](https://github.com/metno/titanlib/workflows/C/C++%20CI/badge.svg)

-Titanlib is a library of automatic quality control routines for in-situ observations with an emphasis on spatial checks.
+Titanlib is a library of automatic quality control routines for weather observations.
+It emphases spatial checks and is suitable for use with dense observation networks, such as citizen weather observations.
 It is written in C++ and has bindings for python and R. The library consists of a set of functions that perform tests on data.

 Titanlib is currently under development.